ology/techn.ology.net/blog/2022/05/25/hp48g-ressurection/index.markdown

 on the PC.

-So I did this for my TRIP program that is [on github](https://github.com/ology/HP48) and in the cloned repository on my local machine.

-Ok with that on my 48, I tried running it and...Barf!
+So I did this for my TRIP program that is both [on github](https://github.com/ology/HP48) and in the cloned repository on my local machine.
+And with it on my 48, I tried running it and...Barf!
 It halted on a couple undefined sub-programs.
 Ugh!
 Also there was **no** documentation whatsoever.
 Ugh again!

 So I rolled up my sleeves and proceeded to attempt to understand everything that TRIP did, so that I could "fill-in the blanks" - not a small task.